-‘Capital Gazette’ To Publish Friday Despite Deadly Newspaper Shooting
+‘Capital Gazette’ To Publish Friday, Despite Deadly Newspaper Shooting

 — Joshua McKerrow (@joshuamckerrow) June 28, 2018

-Inquisitr reported earlier that the alleged shooter, 38-year-old Jarrod Ramos sued the newspaper in 2013 for defamation.
+The Inquisitr reported earlier that the alleged shooter, 38-year-old Jarrod Ramos, sued the newspaper in 2013 for defamation.
 In the suit, Ramos complained that staff writer Eric Thomas Hartley defamed him.
 Hartley no longer works for the Capital Gazette.
-The journalist moved on to Norfolk, Virginia to a publication called the Virginian Pilot.
+The journalist moved on to Norfolk, Virginia, to a publication called the Virginian Pilot.
 At this point, it appears he may have targeted people specifically, and he has an unsettling history with the paper as well as with the law.

 Tronc, the parent company of the newspaper, released a statement thanking first responders for their quick actions.

-In the statement Justin Dearborn, Chairman and CEO, tronc, Inc. said, “We are deeply saddened today by the attack in our Capital-Gazette newsroom.
+“We are deeply saddened today by the attack in our Capital-Gazette newsroom.
 Our thoughts and prayers are with the victims and their families.
 We are focused now on providing our employees and their families with support during this tragic time.
-We commend the police and first responders for their quick response.”
+We commend the police and first responders for their quick response,” Justin Dearborn, the chairman and CEO of Tronc said in a statement.